cwest/caseywest.com/_posts/2015-05-10-durable-communication.md

 Remote co-workers don't have the luxury of osmosis.
 Our relationships grow over time through familiarity and comfort.
 The more we know someone the closer we feel.
 That's why it's important to share your personality.
 Share it a lot.
 How?
 Off topic.

 Every organization needs an Off Topic chat room.
 This is where the stream of nonsense we all spew every day goes to live.
-This is where you tell someone you're getting coffee, where you post pictures from last weekend's mountain biking adventure, or where you drop a link to the latest badass thing [Niel DeGrass Tyson] just said.
+This is where you tell someone you're getting coffee, where you post pictures from last weekend's mountain biking adventure, or where you drop a link to the latest badass thing [Neil deGrasse Tyson] just said.
 Off Topic is a safe place to chat about whatever you want with your co-workers.

 For those of you who lead remote or distributed organizations: (with the exception of offensive content) don't monitor or question the traffic in this room.
 There will probably be a lot of it, and if you've forgotten what it's like to build a thing you'll probably also wonder how these people get anything done all day.
 Don't worry about it.
 This is work.
 Instead of hearing it in the halls you're seeing it on the screen.
 No big deal.